 In Doha and Dubai brand new skylines have shot up in the last few decades.
 Their epic planning has produced readymade arenas for global finance and cultural showcasing.
-Streamlined urbanisation to immediately put themselves on the map.
+A new streamlined urbanisation to immediately put themselves on the map.

 Cairo is a striking contrast; The uncoordinated sprawl of homes and bulky neighbourhoods fitted in and around the city, stand in sharp relief to the pre-designed separated affluent districts such as Cairo Festival City.

 Marassi on the Egyptian north coast, is another vast pre-designed urban complex.
 120 km east of Alexandria and being built over decades, it is a resource hungry inversion of desert and harsh coastline into residential, leisure and commercial facilities.

 Already huge cities in India and China are being reconfigured for consumerism, corporate culture and mass migration.